Miami Correctional Facility, IN

 Common Questions

-Each inmate is allowed one 20-minute visit per week.
+Each inmate may receive one visit per week.
+Visits are limited to 20 minutes.

 Ready to Connect?